 Scrambling back through the window, I paused just long enough to slip on my wrist sheath and make sure my switchblade was firmly affixed.
 Grabbing my fan from the dresser, I slipped back out on the roof and edged my way to the overhang.

-The two-story drop was problematic, but a couple of days ago I'd installed a roll-up ladder.
-I'd been out flying and landed back on the roof, only to discover that somebody in the house had thought I was off shopping and had shut my window and locked it.
-I'd been stuck out in the snow, naked, too tired to change back into owl form to fly down to the ground and come through the front door.
+The two-story drop could have presented a problem, but a couple of days ago I’d installed a roll-up ladder.
+I’d been out flying and landed back on the roof, only to discover that somebody in the house had thought I was off shopping and had shut my window and locked it.
+I’d been stuck out in the snow, naked, too tired to change back into owl form to fly down to the ground and come through the front door.
 Now, I had the option of climbing down, which was a whole lot easier than shapeshifting when I was exhausted.

 I rolled the ladder over the edge and was about to swing onto the rungs when Kaylin stuck his head through the window.